-President and Chief Executive Officer, Seton Healthcare Family, and Market Leader, Ascension’s Texas Ministry
+President and Chief Executive Officer, Seton Healthcare Family, and Senior Vice President, Ascension’s Texas Ministry

 On July 1, 2013, Jesús Garza became chief executive officer of Seton Healthcare Family.
-He also serves as Ascension’s ministry market leader for Texas, which includes the Providence Healthcare Network in Waco.
+He also serves as Ascension’s senior vice president for Texas, which includes the Providence Healthcare Network in Waco.

 Jesús joined the Seton Family of Hospitals in 2002 following a distinguished career in private and public sector leadership.
 He was president and chief executive officer of a health ministry covering four facilities (University Medical Center Brackenridge and Seton Southwest Hospital in Austin; Seton Edgar B. Davis Hospital in Luling; and Seton Highland Lakes Hospital in Burnet) before moving into the chief operating officer leadership post for Seton Healthcare Family.
 An experienced manager of complex organizations, he is also known for implementing strong community partnerships.

 Prior to coming to Seton, Jesús served as deputy general manager for the Lower Colorado River Authority, following his eight-year service as city manager for the City of Austin.
 He led the city during a period of economic and population expansion.
 His tenure included business development, downtown revitalization and the opening of the Austin-Bergstrom International Airport.
 He was responsible for the leadership of city-owned Brackenridge Hospital during the time when it was named a regional Trauma Center and the city’s negotiator in the lease agreement that brought the facility, now University Medical Center Brackenridge, into the Seton Family.